vc7/minguo_helper/README.md

 minguo_helper
 =============

-'minguo_helper' (民國) is a covert helper for Codeigniter.
+'minguo_helper' (民國) is a converter helper for Codeigniter.

 ## Files
 ```